syncfusion-content/fileformat-docs/File-Formats/PDF/Overview.md

 * Support to create PDF files from scratch.
 * Support to add text, various formats of images, tables and shapes.
-* Support for creation, filling and flattening forms (acroforms).
+* Support for creation, filling and flattening forms (AcroForms).
 * Open, modify and save existing PDF files.
 * Ability to merge and split PDF files.
 * Support for Optical Character Recognition by using Tesseract engine.